Larry Schneider (musician)

 Larry Schneider (born July 26, 1949) is an American jazz saxophonist.

 Early life

 Schneider was born in Long Island in 1949.
-He attended the University of Massachusetts, where he studied biology but in 1970 he decided to become a professional musician instead.
+He attended Brandeis University, where he studied biology but in 1970 he decided to become a professional musician instead.

 Later life and career

 After relocating to New York City, Schneider played as a sideman in the 1970s with Billy Cobham, the Thad Jones-Mel Lewis Orchestra, Horace Silver, Jim McNeely, Mike Richmond, and Bill Evans.
 Around 1980 he moved again, to San Francisco, where he worked with Hein van de Geyn and John Abercrombie, and increasingly played in Europe in the later 1980s and 1990s, with François Jeanneau, the Orchestre National de Jazz, Marc Ducret, François Méchali, Alain Soler, André Jaume, Éric Barret and others.
 After music, his second passion is tennis.